thanhtran-git/weather-widget/README.md

 Bugs, issues:

 - Configuring the headers was not successful so far.
-The browser extension "Allow CORS: Access-Control-Allow-Origin" is used and has to be turned on to display this widget.
+For now as a workaround, the browser extension "Allow CORS: Access-Control-Allow-Origin" is used and has to be turned on to display this widget.
   Link: https://microsoftedge.microsoft.com/addons/detail/allow-cors-accesscontro/bhjepjpgngghppolkjdhckmnfphffdag